Bugle call

 A bugle call is a short tune, originating as a military signal announcing scheduled and certain non-scheduled events on a military installation, battlefield, or ship.
 Historically, bugles, drums, and other loud musical instruments were used for clear communication in the noise and confusion of a battlefield.
 Naval bugle calls were also used to command the crew of many warships (signaling between ships being by flaghoist, semaphore, signal lamp or other means).

 A defining feature of a bugle call is that it consists only of notes from a single overtone series.
 This is in fact a requirement if it is to be playable on a bugle or equivalently on a trumpet without moving the valves.
 (If a bandsman plays calls on a trumpet, for example, one particular key may be favored or even prescribed, such as: all calls to be played with the first valve down.)
+This quality makes bugle calls useful as technical exercises for flexibility over the overtone series, with utility even for woodwinds.

 Bugle calls typically indicated the change in daily routines of camp.
 Every duty around camp had its own bugle call, and since cavalry had horses to look after, they heard twice as many signals as regular infantry.
 "Boots and Saddles" was the most imperative of these signals and could be sounded without warning at any time of day or night, signaling the men to equip themselves and their mounts immediately.
 Bugle calls also relayed commanders' orders on the battlefield, signaling the troops to Go Forward, To the Left, To the Right, About, Rally on the Chief, Trot, Gallop, Rise up, Lay down, Commence Firing, Cease Firing, Disperse, and other specific actions.

 History

 The military use of signal instruments dates to ancient times.
-The Romans used a form of bugle in their Legions.
+The Romans used a form of bugle in their legions.
 Records show the use of an early bugle in Hanover by 1758, and the British infantry introduced the Halbmondbläser in 1764.
 The bugle gained widespread use in horse mounted units, where the more common signals of drums and fifes were impractical.
-At the 1776 Battle of Harlem Heights, the use of British bugle calls were taken as an insult by United States forces, who mistook them for hunting calls.
+At the 1776 Battle of Harlem Heights, the use of British bugle calls was taken as an insult by United States forces, who mistook them for hunting calls.

 The bugle became more common with United States units during the War of 1812.
-Through the 19th century, the bugle gradually replaced the Fife.
-By the time of the United States Civil War, each company was authorized two buglers.
+Through the 19th century, the bugle gradually replaced the fife.
+By the time of the United States Civil War, each company was allotted two buglers.

 Military use of bugles waned as new technology provided improved methods of field communication, but bugle calls continue to be used as traditional signals that mark daily events or special ceremonies.
 United States Army posts, for example, play Reveille at the start of a work day.
-In addition, the use of bugles and bugle calls are maintained in traditional Drum and bugle corps and some drum corps.
+In addition, the use of bugles and bugle calls is maintained in traditional drum and bugle corps and some drum corps.